jonananas/tdd-the-database/readme.md

 1. Add name to Person, updating the factory method.
 2. Two persons should only be equal when id matches.
 There can be two John Doe without them being the same person.
+3. A persons name should be stored in database.
-3. Create a PersonRepository interface and a PersonRepositoryJDBC that allows you to store a person using H2.
+4. Create a PersonRepository interface and a PersonRepositoryJDBC that allows you to store a person using H2.
 DONE!
-4. You should be able to find a person by id.
+5. You should be able to find a person by id.
 DONE!
-5. You should be able to filter persons by name.
+6. You should be able to filter persons by name.
 If John Doe and Jane Doe exists, search for do should return both.
 Searching for john should return one.
-6. The repository should be able to returned a sorted list on name.
+7. The repository should be able to return a sorted list on name.
 Both ascending and descending.
-7. You should be able to specify number of returned persons using a maximum limit.
+8. You should be able to specify number of returned persons using a maximum limit.
-8. You should be able to specify starting person as well, to enable paging.
+9. You should be able to specify starting person as well, to enable paging.
-9. Add gender to a person.
+10. Add gender to a person.
-10. You should be able to sort on only name, only gender or both.
+11. You should be able to sort on only name, only gender or both.

 ## Ending notes
 - You might recognize that patterns in this kata comes from Domain Driven Design.
 If you do not know what DDD is, [read up on it](http://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)!
 It takes time, but is worth it!